meltano/meltano/docs/src/docs/fundamentals.md

 ## Collection

-A `Collection` is a group of one or many `Designs` and determines how they will be mapped together.
+A `Collection` is a group of one or many `Designs` that determines how they will be mapped together.

 A `Collection` can be identified by the naming schema: `collection-name.collection.m5o` and should be stored in the `/collections` directory.